-Intellectual Disabilities (all ages, including autism, mental health, and learning differences)
+Intellectual Disabilities (all ages, including autism, psychiatric disabilities, and learning differences)

-- First priority given to community-based, direct-services providers in Maryland, Northeastern Pennsylvania, Hawaii, and Israel
+- First priority will be given to community-based, direct-service providers in Maryland, Greater Chicago, Northeastern Pennsylvania, Hawaii, and Israel.

 Physical and Sensory Disabilities (all ages)

-- The Foundation will consider requests from community-based, direct-services providers only in the Foundation’s “hometowns” of Maryland, Northeastern Pennsylvania, Hawaii, and Israel
+- The Foundation will consider requests from community-based, direct-service providers only in the Foundation’s priority areas: Maryland, Greater Chicago, Northeastern Pennsylvania, Hawaii, and Israel.

 If you are seeking a grant, can you answer “yes” to most of these questions?
-Please expand and explain your answers to relevant questions as part of your Letter of Inquiry (LOI).
-Do not write “N/A,” but explain.
+Please explain your answers.
+Do not write “N/A.”

-- Do the people you serve own or rent their own home in the community or does your agency?
+- Do the people you serve own or rent their home in the community, or does your agency?
 Do they choose with whom they want to live?

 - Do the people you serve have control over their own funding and how it’s spent?
 Do they save and spend their own money?

-- Does the person you serve have other people in their lives (friends and acquaintances) beyond paid staff and family?
+- Do the people you serve have other people in their lives (friends and acquaintances) beyond paid staff and family?